DNA – A double helix made of base pairs

 Big genomes lead to storage problems

-The human genome is very large; it is made of over 6 billion bp, or about 2 meters of DNA (over 6 and a half feet), which contains about 38,000 genes. in the body contains its own, complete copy of the genome.
+The human genome is very large; it is made of over 6 billion bp, or about 2 meters of DNA (over 6 and a half feet), which contains about 38,000 genes.
+Each cell in the body contains its own, complete copy of the genome.
 The massive quantity of DNA in our bodies swiftly causes a storage problem.
 Consider: the largest cell in the human body is the oocyte, or “egg cell,” which is only found in females and is about one millimeter in diameter — approximately the size of a comma.
 Additionally, not every cell in the body needs access to all 38,000 genes all the time.
 If all the cells in every tissue and organ tried to express every gene in the genome simultaneously, the chaos would be completely incompatible with life.

 Our bodies manage both the storage problem and the gene expression problem through many levels of DNA compression.
 Compressing the genome allows it to fit inside the nucleus of a single cell.
 By controlling which parts of the genome are more or less tightly compressed, a cell can access just those parts of the DNA which are necessary to its long-term role in the body, while retaining the flexibility to respond to pressing demands from a changing environment.